TRUST VS LTC FOR RESIDENTIAL INVESTMENT PROPERTY

 The only downside of option 3 is this: if you want to draw funds out of the company to drive down the mortgage on your own personal dwelling, then this will be viewed as personal income for you, and you’ll have to pay tax on it.
 Note that this would, of course, reduce the tax that the company has to pay.

-9 times out of 10 the best structure for owning your rental property is going to be an LTC.
+Often (but not always) the best structure for owning your rental property is going to be an LTC.
 The most common structure we see is this: The purchasers of the rental property have their personal homes in a Trust (for asset protection) and have their residential rental property owned by an LTC.
-(For a short video on the merits of using an LTC to own your rental property, see here).
+(For more info on the merits of using an LTC to own your rental property, see here).

 It is our view that you need to look at getting the best use out of the legal structures in place, and to consider what their purpose is.
 For this reason, we would recommend that before implementing any sort of Trust, you get some good legal advice from a solicitor with experience in residential investment property.
-We would also recommend that you do some serious homework on the investment side, ideally consulting with an AFA (we recommend Goodlife Advice).
-And, obviously, talk to a property accountant.
+We would also recommend that you do some serious homework on the investment side, ideally consulting with a qualified Financial Advisor (we recommend Goodlife Advice).
+And, obviously, talk to a property accountant such as ourselves.

 For further reading, have a look at this link on the IRD website